RarelyCharlie/rarelycharlie.github.io/_guide/harm.md

 To avoid unintended consequences, be very careful not to introduce new ideas from your own imagination into member's chats.
 This is particularly important when there is possible harm, or risk of harm.

+After the quiz, the next section looks at three categories of mental disorder that can be associated with chats about harm.

 QUIZ
 {:.dummyquiz}